 Tell your doctor if you’ve had allergic reactions to contrast dye in the past or if you’ve been diagnosed with kidney problems.

 Before the scan, you’ll change into a hospital gown and remove all jewelry and body piercings.
-If you’re using a contrast dye, an intravenous line will be inserted into your arm to inject the dye into your bloodstream.
+If you’re using a contrast dye, an intravenous (IV) line will be inserted into your arm to inject the dye into your bloodstream.

 An MRI machine looks like a giant wheel.
 The center is open so a flat table can slide in and out of the machine.
 The rounded, wheel-like part sends out the magnetic and radio waves used to produce images of your body.